Working in the U.S.

 In the United States, a Social Security number (SSN) is a 9-digit number issued to citizens and eligible non-citizens.
 Its primary

 purpose is to track individuals for taxation purposes.
-A Social Security number is
+A SSN is important because

-important because you need it to get a job on campus and off campus.
-Many other businesses,
+you need it to get a job on campus and off campus.
+Many other businesses, such as

-such as cell phone companies, banks and credit companies, also ask for your SS number.
+cell phone companies, banks and credit companies, also ask for your SSN.
+You cannot

-You cannot apply for a SSN until you have a job offer and an employer cannot pay you
+apply for a SSN until you have a job offer and an employer cannot pay you until you

 To apply for a SSN, bring the following documents to the Social Security Office, located

 - A letter from your employer, on company letterhead, stating the job title, work hours, start

 - A letter from your the International Student Services Office confirming your eligibility

 - Your passport, F-1 visa and I-94 number.